alvarotrapote/colour-o-clock/README.md

 ## Colour o'clock

 Clock and colour palette together.
-As time goes, all the colours are visited, some will be bright, some won't.
+As time goes, all the colours are visited, some will be bright, some won't... as the real life ;)

-## Motivation

-Just experiment with colours, and start to contribute in Github.
+<a href="https://github.com/alvarotrapote/colour-o-clock">VIEW DEMO</a>

 ## License